Rushi-29/Car-Service-Station/README.md

 * Car Service Prices

 >### Usage
-To run the program, follow these steps:
+  To run the program, follow these steps:-

     Ensure you have a Java development environment set up on your machine.
     Compile the Java source files CarServiceStation.java and Main.java using the Java compiler.
     Run the compiled program using the Java Virtual Machine (JVM).
     The program will prompt you to enter the type of car and the number of service codes.
     Enter the service codes as required.
     The program will display the type of car, service codes, total bill, and whether a complimentary cleaning is included if the total bill is above ₹10,000.

 >### Example
 Here's an example usage of the program: